samplchallenges/SAMPL5_logD_PredictionAnalysis/DC_Analysis/README.md

 * moleculeStats.py: Collets error metrics by molecule from the dictionary already available.
 Organizes them into a table, in DataFiles as ErrorMetricsByMolecule.txt and creates the histogram plots by error metric.
 * build_index_table.py: Used to make index_table.csv from original version of the dictionary
 * StatisticsAnalysis.py: Organizes error analysis from prediction dictionary and creates histograms for each error metric
+* tautomerPlots.py: This script makes comparison plots, but color codes by number of tautomers a molecule has.
+It also does some brief comparisons to the by molecule analysis
 ##### Note: Unless updated this directory is not safe for public publishing because it includes contact information and names of Anonymous submissions.